faraz9993/Azure_Devops_.NET/README.md

 ### We need to create resources such as WebApp and FuunctionApp on Microsoft Azure.

-### We need to have several files of the .NET code to be pushed in the GitHub repo.
-However. before pushing the code to the repo make sure .NET application is running successfully in local.
+### We also need to make sure .NET application is running successfully in local.

 ----
 1. Program.cs